The 1-2-3 of Planning Your STP investment

 The problem arises when they come into a big sum which is outside of their regularly scheduled inflow.
 This could be a bonus from an employer, or an asset sales, or maybe a very lucky pre-Diwali night.
 For anyone who has understood the efficacy of SIP, the right way to go about this kind of an investment is to put it into a liquid fund, and then do a monthly transfer from there.
 This regular transfer from one fund to another is called an STP (systematic transfer plan).

 However, suppose this investor had invested gradually over 12 months.
 In that case, only about a tenth of the money would lose a lot of its value.
 Overall, averaging over a year, the acquisition cost would be such that the investment would hardly ever be in a loss.
-Of course, I've taken an extreme example to illustrate the concept, one that takes shifts the investor from an all-time high peak to a low point.
+Of course, I've taken an extreme example to illustrate the concept, one that takes the investor from an all time high peak to a low point.
 You could have started a little earlier, say in 2006 and then spread the investment over a longer period.

-However, if you actually look back at the markets over the last decade, you will realise that while an STP generally helps one avoid a market peak and average costs, they're not a foolproof device.
+However, if you actually look back at the markets over the last decade, you will realise that while an STP generally helps one avoid a market peak and average costs, they are not a foolproof device.
 If the markets keep rising for many years, as they did from 2003 to 2008, and then fall sharply, then even an STP cannot eliminate losses.
-Equity is equity and there's no way of doing away all risk.
+Equity is equity and there's no way of doing away all risks.
 However, based on what has happened over the last two decades in India, stretching an investment over two to three years is likely to capture enough of a market cycle to significantly reduce risk.

 At the end of the day, the key question that an investor has to ask is the trade-off between the risk of short-term equity market gyrations and the long-term returns that one can generate from equity.
 A lump sum investment is weighed completely towards the former, while a period like two to three years is a better trade off.
 And as for cycles that are long as well as extreme, like the one from 2003 to 2008, those are like a natural calamity.
-You can prepare for them, but there's nothing that will make you 100% safe.
+You can prepare for them, but there's nothing that will keep you 100% safe.

 This story first appeared in April 2015.